 Current methodological leaps in biochemical research have not only provided unprecedented evidence regarding the higher order organization of biomolecular structures in the cellular context [1], or enzyme higher order assemblies in cellular extracts [2], but also provided insights into how cellular context may affect the organization of metabolic pathways [3].
-Observations of cellular and molecular organization are inherently associated with the level of resolution that we are able to attain: for understanding those, it is important to analyze the inherent connectivity between elements of metabolic pathways and their role in inherently associated with the level of resolution that we are able to attain: for understanding those, it is important to analyze the inherent connectivity between elements of metabolic pathways and their role in mains that compose the fundamental units of enzymes (Figure 1A).
-Enzymes may oligomerize, form homomultimers, heteromultimers (Figure 1B) and higher order supramolecular complexes and transiently interact with consecutive protein complexes (Figure 1C).
+Observations of cellular and molecular organization are inherently associated with the level of resolution that we are able to attain: for understanding those, it is important to analyze the inherent connectivity between elements of metabolic pathways and their role in cellular function.
+This means that on the basic level, cellular biochemistry is composed of catalytic domins that compose the fundamental units of enzymes (Figure 1A).
+Enzymes may oligomerize, form homoultimers, heteromultimers (Figure 1B) and higher order supramolecular complexes and transiently interact with consecutive protein complexes (Figure 1C).
 Enzymes are also tethered to cellular structures, for example membranes, the cytoskeleton or protein/RNA scaffolds, dynamically compartmentalize into membrane-bound or protein-based organelles or even transient microcompartments (Figure 1D), which coherently assemble and function to ultimately orchestrate cellular metabolism with unprecedented precision.
 The interconnectivity of these different levels of metabolic complexity and how these affect cellular function in the light of current advances in enzymological research are the focusses of this review.